 How To Get Your Record Expunged In PA (Petition And Process)

-In the state of Pennsylvania, record expungement is offered as a way to remove an arrest from your record that did NOT result in a conviction.
+In the state of Pennsylvania, record expungement is offered as a way to remove a criminal record from your history that did NOT result in a conviction OR to expunge a misdemeanor of felony conviction that has been Pardoned by the Governor

-Other expungements include when you’ve committed one minor offense and when the offense was committed as a juvenile.
+Other expungements include when you’ve committed a minor, summary offense or when the offense was committed as a juvenile.
 In this post, we share how to get your record expunged in PA.

-Expungements can only be filed in specific instances:
+Expungements can only be filed in specific instances under Pennsylvania Law:

 • A summary offense after five years of law-abiding behavior